Quick Start

 Function Options Jump to heading

-Functions can have options (arguments).
+Functions can have options (named arguments).
 Options are key-value pairs separated by an equal sign =.
 Options are separated by spaces.

 It is the {$today :datetime dateStyle=long timeStyle=long} today.